About Midreshet HaRova

 The Midrasha offers an ideal setting for mature and motivated women from Israel and around the globe to achieve spiritual and intellectual growth in a religious Zionist framework in a unique blend of intimate settings and programs combined with the resources of a large educational institution.

 Founded in 1990, Midreshet HaRova's one-year post-high-school Overseas Program has been providing a high level religious Zionist educational experience for young women from the Diaspora for nearly a quarter of a century.
 Located in the historic Jewish Quarter of Jerusalem’s Old City, the Midrasha offers an unparalleled atmosphere for a challenging Judaic Studies curriculum integrated with a complete Israel experience.

 The type of student who is generally attracted to the Midrasha is a highly motivated young woman who is looking for an intensive, high-level program in a strongly Zionist environment.
-The international character of the student body, including students from the United Kingdom, Canada, America, Belgium, Switzerland, Australia, South Africa, and Israel, attracts young women who are interested in interacting with people from different backgrounds and are seeking a less homogeneous atmosphere.
+The international character of the student body, including students from the United Kingdom, Canada, America, Belgium, Italy, Switzerland, Australia, South Africa, and Israel, attracts young women who are interested in interacting with people from different backgrounds and are seeking a less homogeneous atmosphere.
 The open intellectual environment, combined with the wide variety of faculty is particularly attractive to the creative student interested in exploring a range of ideas and approaches.
 Owing to the international nature of the students, classes are offered in English and Hebrew, with overseas students encouraged in participating, to the best of their ability, in classes taught in Hebrew.

 Students are encouraged to experience Israel to the fullest.
 Overseas students often share rooms with Israeli students, and participate with Israelis in activities including weekly chevrutot and field trips.
 Programs focusing on current events and the political situation in Israel are a regular part of the informal education program, as well as an annual Masa to Poland, which serves as the focal point of the Midrasha’s Holocaust education program.